compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 Here we see that the `neutral` model is vastly favored over the `competition` and `fitering` models.

-You can also look the weight of importance of each feature, which indicates the contribution of each summary statistic to the inference of the ML algorithm.
+Now we can examine the weight of importance of each feature, an indication of the contribution of each summary statistic to the inference of the ML algorithm.
 You can also get a quick and dirty plot of feature importances directly from the `Classifier` object with the `plot_feature_importances()` method.